 - The only costs you’ll find are small, fair fees when you switch between currencies or send money within the US or abroad.

-- receive your money like a local in several regions (currently the EU, the UK, the US and Australia)
+- receive your money like a local in several regions (currently in the EU, the UK, the US, Canada, Turkey, Singapore, New Zealand and Australia)

 - manage and hold your money in multiple currencies

 - let you spend your funds with the Wise debit card